-Katie Maloney Slams Scheana Shay For Spreading Rumor Tom Schwartz Cheated And Talking ‘BS’
+Katie Maloney Slams Scheana Shay For Spreading Rumor That Tom Schwartz Cheated And Talking ‘BS’

 — Scheana Marie Shay (@scheanamarie) January 24, 2017

-Scheana has yet, however, to respond to Katie’s accusation that she spread rumors that Tom Schwartz cheated on her.
+However, Scheana has yet to respond to Katie’s accusation that she spread rumors about Tom Schwartz cheating on her.

 Scheana apparently anticipated the viewer criticism.
 Prior to the Vanderpump Rules episode airing, Scheana told viewers that she looks stupid in the upcoming episode and pleaded with them to be nice to her.